 Increff WMS, the new-age WMS, is a web-based cloud-hosted multi-channel warehousing solution that helps retailers improve warehousing efficiency by digitizing processes.

-- Inventory serialization promotes digitization of warehousing processes that do not involve the use of pens, paper, or keywords
+- Inventory serialization promotes the digitization of warehousing processes that do not involve the use of pens, paper, or keywords

 - It is 100% scan based with UPB integration for 100% inventory tracking